According to the most recent Census, over 122,000 people in Australia are experiencing homelessness. But what is homelessness exactly?

 In this article, we explain what it means to be homeless, who is most at risk, how and why.
 Keep reading to learn more about this critical issue in Australia – plus how Home In Place can help those in need of accommodation.

-What is homelessness?
+What is homelessness in Australia?

 Therefore, while street homelessness is the most visible form, it actually makes up just 6% of the homeless population.
 For countless others — men, women, youth, and children — homelessness looks very different.

 Some are forced to couch surf, sleep in cars, or find refuge in temporary accommodation.
 Others endure life in severely overcrowded spaces or substandard shelters like boarding houses, all of which fall far short of providing a stable home.
-These ‘hidden’ forms of homelessness are equally pressing and demand our attention.
+These ‘hidden’ types of homelessness are equally pressing and demand our attention.

-United Nations
+The United Nations definition of homelessness

-• Primary homelessness.
+- Primary homelessness.
 This group consists of individuals living on the streets without any form of shelter that would be considered living quarters.

-Mackenzie and Chamberlain
+The Mackenzie and Chamberlain definition of homelessness

 Mackenzie and Chamberlain’s definition, which was adopted by the Commonwealth Advisory Committee on Homelessness in 2001, remains a widely accepted framework within the homelessness sector.